hlindberg/misc-puppet-docs/puppet4-spec/types_values_variables.md

 </td></tr>
 </table>

+### Variable Names

+Variable names must conform to the following syntax:

+     Variable
+       : '$' (NumericVariable | NamedVariable )
+       ;

+     NumericVariable
+       : /0|([1-9][0-9]*)/
+       ;

+     NamedVariable
+       : /(::)?[a-z]\w*(::[a-z]\w*)*/
+       ;

+That is, a numeric variable must be a valid decimal number (a name that starts with 0 and has additional digits is also illegal).
+A named variable must start with a lower case letter a-z and after that contain any word characters (a-z, A-Z, 0-9 and _).
+Specifically, a hyphen character or a period are not allowed as they were in some earlier versions of the Puppet Programming Language.
+Also note that it is not allowed to use an upper case letter nor an underscore in the initial position.

+Also note that it is illegal to reference a numeric variable with a fully qualified name (i.e. a match result in another scope).

+### Variable Reference

+An expression such as `$x` evaluates to the value bound (assigned) to the variable name.
+Numeric variables are assigned as a side effect of evaluating a match expression.
+SEE TODO REF.
+It is legal to reference any numeric variable, but it is illegal to reference a named variable that does not exist.
+A variable that has been assigned, a built in variable, or a variable that represents a parameter value that is provided by the runtime (e.g. meta-parameters) are said to exist.

 ### Initial Values of Variables

 A Puppet Programming Language Variable comes into existence when an assignment is made to the variable.
 There is no such thing as an un-initialized variable since all variables that exist have a value (even if that value may be the literal `undef` value).

+All numeric variables are said to exist.
+If they have not been set by the last match expression in the same scope, they evaluate to `undef`.

 Conversions and Promotions
 ===